tomxi/feature_extractor/README.md

 conda activate extract
 ```

-Run script on all audio files in a directory
+Run the script on all audio files in a directory
 ```
 python extract_features.py /path/to/input/audio/directory /path/to/feature/output/directory [--recompute]
 ```